aldesgroup/arsenald/website/docs/goaldn/index.md

 - State management
 - Platform-specific optimizations

-## Getting Started with Goaldn
+## Getting Started with GoaldN

-To start using Goaldn, you'll need to:
+To start using GoaldN, you'll need to:

 1. Install React Native
 2. Set up your development environment
-3. Initialize a new Goaldn project
+3. Initialize a new GoaldN project

 ## Integration with Other Components

-Goaldn integrates with other Devotion components:
+GoaldN integrates with other Devotion components:

 - **Aldev**: Mobile development tools
 - **Goald**: Backend services
-- **Goaldr**: Shared components and utilities
+- **GoaldR**: Shared components and utilities

 ## API